kazcare/hangman/README.md

 ## Deployment

-he application has been deployed using Heroku by following these steps:
+This application has been deployed using Heroku by following these steps:

 Heroku was used to deploy the application.

-- Before we deploy application, you must commit changes and push them to GitHub.
+- Before the application deployed, you must commit changes and push them to GitHub.
 - Go to the <a href="https://www.heroku.com" target="_blank" rel="noopener">Heroku's website</a>.
 - Create an account or select log in if you have an account already.
 - From the Heroku dashboard, click on "Create new app".